StormbotTCL/Stormbot-TCL-Twitter-Module/README.md

 Changelog - Dates are in Epoch time
 -----------------------------------
+1288852992

+*	Added a default error message when trying to search for something without specifying USER or TWEET after SEARCH.
+*	Added the number of tweets a user has contributed to twitter when viewing their profile.
+*	Made the numbers commanized (is that even a word?) in the profile viewing.

 1288238995

 *	When upgrading this bead to use oAuth instead of Basic Auth, I inadvertantly pulled storing your TWITTER username to your bot's user data file.